The impact of Coronavirus (COVID-19)Last updated: 30th October 2020

-In recent months, the impact of coronavirus and the associated changes to travel have been enormous.
-The information on this page covers its main impacts on the people we work with – from the people who manage and work in the camps in Africa, to our team and our travellers.
+In 2020, the impact of the coronavirus and the associated changes to travel have been enormous.
+The information on this page covers its main impacts on the people we work with - from the people who manage and work in the camps in Africa, to our team and our travellers.
 As a responsible operator, we regard it as essential reading for all our travellers.

 Her letter to us was a spontaneous, impassioned plea about the situation in which they now find themselves: